 There are many different types of termite treatments available to homeowners, so how will you know which one is best for your structure?
 This decision should be made carefully, following careful research of the options recommended by your trusted termite control specialist.

-Each structure is unique, so treatment should be customized accordingly.
-By working closely with your termite specialist, you can develop an appropriate and effective termite treatment plan for your structure.
-The most common termite treatment options are Liquids and Baits.
+Each structure is unique, so termite control and treatment should be customized accordingly.
+By working closely with your termite specialist, you can develop an appropriate and effective termite control and treatment plan for your structure.
+The most common termite control and treatment options are Liquids and Baits.

 Soil-applied liquid termicides have been used for decades.
 They provide a long lasting chemical barrier to control termites in the ground and prevent them from entering the building.
 In most cases, the termites in the walls of the structure die off as well, since they cannot return to the soil.
 Non-repellent products are proving to be reliable in their ability to resolve termite colonies.